J. J. Hoover

-James Alan Hoover Jr. (born August 13, 1987) is an American professional baseball pitcher and pitching coach for the Lexington Legends of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Cincinnati Reds, Arizona Diamondbacks, and Milwaukee Brewers.
+James Alan Hoover Jr. (born August 13, 1987) is an American former professional baseball pitcher and pitching coach.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Arizona Diamondbacks, and Milwaukee Brewers.

 Early life

-James Alan Hoover Jr. was born on August 13, 1987 in Elizabeth, Pennsylvania to Jim and Carol Hoover.
+James Alan Hoover Jr. was born on August 13, 1987, in Elizabeth, Pennsylvania, to Jim and Carol Hoover.
 He graduated from Elizabeth Forward High School in 2006, and attended Calhoun Community College.
 In 2008, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.

 Professional career

 Atlanta Braves

 Hoover was drafted by the Atlanta Braves in the 10th round of the 2008 Major League Baseball Draft out of Calhoun Community College.
 He made his professional debut with the rookie ball Danville Braves, posting 4.2 scoreless innings of work.
-The next year, Hoover split the season between the Single-A Rome Braves and the High-A Myrtle Beach Pelicans, recording a 7-6 record and 3.47 ERA in 26 appearances between the two teams.
-In 2010, Hoover split the year between the Double-A Mississippi Braves and Myrtle Beach, accumulating a 14-7 record and 3.29 ERA with 152 strikeouts in 153.1 innings pitched.
-In 2011, he split the season between Mississippi and the Triple-A Gwinnett Braves, logging a 3-6 record and 2.34 ERA with 117 strikeouts in 105.2 innings of work.
+The next year, Hoover split the season between the Single-A Rome Braves and the High-A Myrtle Beach Pelicans, recording a 7–6 record and 3.47 ERA in 26 appearances between the two teams.
+In 2010, Hoover split the year between the Double-A Mississippi Braves and Myrtle Beach, accumulating a 14–7 record and 3.29 ERA with 152 strikeouts in 153.1 innings pitched.
+In 2011, he split the season between Mississippi and the Triple-A Gwinnett Braves, logging a 3–6 record and 2.34 ERA with 117 strikeouts in 105.2 innings of work.

 He was added to the Braves' 40-man roster on November 16, 2011, a move meant to protect him from the Rule 5 Draft.
 Baseball America ranked him the twelfth-best Braves prospect prior to the 2012 season.